-VIP Search does not index everything, and is currently focused mainly around posts.
-Other indexables/features available in the underlying ElasticPress 3.4.2 may be enabled, but they are not yet tested or guaranteed to work.
+Enterprise Search does not index everything, and is currently focused mainly around posts.
+Other indexables/features available in the underlying ElasticPress 3.4.2 such as terms and users may be enabled, but they are not yet tested or guaranteed to work.

 Only WordPress events trigger the underlying ElasticPress plugin hooks that cause the index to update.
 Directly modifying the database or editing data through means that aren’t handled by these hooks will not change the Elasticsearch (ES) index.
 For example, database imports will not change the ES index.